Friends hail woman, 86, killed trying to stop attack as hero

 Neven Glen Butler, 18, was arrested the same day he was detained in an unrelated assault of a 92-year-old woman a few miles (kilometers) away, Sacramento sheriff’s Sgt.
 Tony Turnbull said.
 She was treated at a hospital for facial injuries.

-Homicide detectives tied Butler to the sexual assaults of 86-year-old Fusako Petrus and her 61-year-old friend earlier Wednesday while both were out for a walk, Turnbull said.
+Homicide detectives tied Butler to the sexual assaults of Fusako Petrus, 86, and her 61-year-old friend earlier Wednesday while both were out for a walk, Turnbull said.
 Petrus died after she was badly beaten.
 Her friend was treated for injuries.

 “I think she’s a hero.
 She gave her life to save her friend,” said Dolores Hines, who lives down the block from Petrus and her walking companion, whom authorities have not identified.